jc8108/Scripts/README.md

 --SubnetTool-- A python program that outputs subnet info such as network address, and broadcast address given an IPv4 address and either its CIDR notation or its subnet address.

---Webwrapper-- A bash script that takes a URL of a webshell, prompts you for a command, and then passes it to curl.